 Benefits of Personalization in eCommerce [with stats]

-How eCommerce Personalization Strategy Should Be
+What an eCommerce Personalization Strategy Should Look Like

 The heart of personalization is goal attainment.

-It’s not about simply delivering what your business wants but about allowing every visitor to consume the experience how they prefer and helping them achieve their goals from moment to moment.
+It’s not about simply delivering what your business wants, but also about allowing every visitor to consume the experience how they prefer and helping them achieve their goals at each stage in their journey.

 Think of a business you interact with online - your favorite store, your bank, a vacation booking site - and recall the variety of goals you’ve looked to accomplish there.

-Your needs from a home goods store may be quite different during wedding season, you relied on your bank for a new set of information when buying a home, and your vacation preferences change depending on if you are traveling by yourself or with family.
+Your needs from a home goods store may be quite different during wedding season.
+You relied on your bank for a new set of information when buying a home, and your vacation preferences change depending on if you are traveling by yourself or with family.